amamory-ampere/dag-gen-rnd/README.md

 These are the extensions to represent hardware accelerated tasks, specially FPGA with dynamic partial reconfiguration support:

  - `max_acc_tasks`: max number of tasks to be randomized.;
- - `acc_ids`: a list of int index for the accelerator island.
+ - `hw_idx`: a list of int index for the accelerator island.
 For example, if the platform has one island of cpu and one island w acc, then the list is [1]. if there are two cpu islands (like big.little) and two accelarators, then the list is [2,3];
- - `acc_C`: a list of int representing the WCET of the hardware accelerated tasks;
+ - `hw_C`: a list of int representing the WCET of the hardware accelerated tasks;
+ - `sw_C`: is the same as the previous one, but for the software counterpart such that the speedup for hardware acceleration is defined as `hw_C/sw_C`;
  - `reconf_us`: a list of int representing the Worst-Case time to configure the task partition.
 This time depends on the bitstream size.

 Here is an example where a single IP can be inserted up to twice in the DAG: